markharrison/securing-applications/docs/03-cybercrime.md

 Cybercrime is a global threat and huge industry.

 Bad actors will attack organisations of any size and whatever their purpose.
-In most cases the motivation is finacial gain - but some have political objectives and others just enjoy the challenge of causing mahem / getting publicity.
+In most cases the motivation is financial gain - but some have political objectives and others just enjoy the challenge of causing mayhem / getting publicity.

 Exploits are traded on the dark web at low cost, enabling less skilled people to be involved in malicious activity and so swelling the number of attacks.